Do Go On - 334 - Pan Am Flight 73

 And this is a thing, right?

-There's quite a few resources about this,
+there's quite a few resources about this,

 but a lot of them have the exact same wording as each other.

-So one of them was first
+So one of them was first and others of sort of written articles based off that article.

-written articles based off that article some of the numbers change a fair bit in terms of like
+Some of the numbers change a fair bit in terms of like how many people were on board,

-how many people were on board etc so i've done my best to try and get it as accurate as possible
+So I've done my best to try and get it as accurate as possible.

-I just added them all together.
+You added them all together.

 Yeah, is that not right?